micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/memo_prof/index.md

 The measurements are conducted on a micro-ROS Client application with a varying number of entities: either publishers/subscribers (from 1 to 15) or client/server (from 1 to 10).

 All the tested apps run on top of FreeRTOS and inside of an ESP32 board.
-The board is connected by either UDP or serial transport to a micro-ROS Agent running on a Linux machine.
+The board is connected by UDP transport (WiFi) to a micro-ROS Agent running on a Linux machine.
 As explained above, the choice of FreeRTOS has been by virtue of its memory management functionalities, which easily allow to compute the memory used by applications.

 In order to provide an assessment as much realistic as possible, the following parameters have been set to their default values: the creation mode employed was by XML in all tested cases, the MTU was held fixed to its default value of 512 B, and the XRCE-DDS library history cache was always kept fixed to 4.